 Yes, core values can change over time as individuals encounter new experiences, challenges, and perspectives.
 Life events and personal growth often lead to the evolution or refinement of one’s core values.

-Sometimes the broad vision for your life can be clouded by temptations or distractions.
+Sometimes, the broad vision of your life can be clouded by temptations or distractions.
 Without clear values, it can feel like navigating through a dark, stormy sea.
 You have no moral grounds where you can firmly root your feet as you make decisions regarding your relationships, career, and life goals.

 Defining your core values is essential for guiding you through uncertain times.
 Deep down, you probably already know what you value, but putting it into words can help give you even more clarity as you move forward.